Skip to content Skip to footer

 “A Big Man” with a Bigger Legacy

-Tragically, Doug passed away in a kayaking accident in 2015, dying in the wild Patagonian landscapes he loved so fiercely.
-But Kris channelled her grief into unstoppable action, carrying their shared vision forward and ultimately handing over millions of acres to the Chilean and Argentine governments to create new national parks.
+It is a profoundly heartbreaking reality that Doug did not live to see the culmination of this extraordinary conservation dream.
+Tragically, he passed away in a 2015 kayaking accident, dying in the very Patagonian landscapes he loved so fiercely.
+Yet, in the wake of that immense loss, Kris channeled her grief into action.
+She has carried their shared vision forward, ultimately fulfilling their life’s work by handing over millions of acres to the Chilean and Argentine governments to secure a legacy of vast new national parks.

 A striking image of a Great Blue Heron standing in the lush wetlands of Corrientes, Argentina, at sunset.